-An implementation committee was formed within the development department that has started to plan the software buildout and implementation with Accela staff.
-Staff continued to work through the analysis phase which involves creating workflows, modifying existing Accela module applications, and identifying changes that need to be made to the standard Accela template.
+The implementation committee formed within the development department worked closely with Accela staff to complete the analysis phase of the buildout.
+The analysis phase involved creating workflows, modifying existing Accela module applications, and identifying changes that need to be made to the standard Accela template.

 The staff will work closely with technical support staff from Accela to continue the software buildout.
+The next phase of the buildout is the integration portion which includes integrating Bluebeam, payment adapters, and Outlook.